megamattzilla/iRules/LTM_timing/README.md

 ### Timing of common iRule Events in milliseconds.
 ### Summary provided for noteable milestones.

+ HTTP Events require a client and server HTTP profile on virtual

  CLIENTSSL_HANDSHAKE requires clientssl profile on virtual

  SERVERSSL_HANDSHAKE requires serverssl profile on virtual